HumanStewie/memory-orb/README.md

 docker compose up [--build] # Run with --build if its the first time.
 ```

-Alternatively, you could build everything from scratch
+Alternatively, you could build everything from scratch:

 ```bash
 # Clone repo